microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-01.md

 - Have a basic Hub and Spoke Topology in Azure connecting to a simulated On-Premises Environment.
 - Verify all traffic is going through the Central Network Virtual Appliance:
-  - spoke-to-spoke
-  - spokes-to-onprem
+  - Spoke to spoke
-  - onprem-to-hub
+  - Spokes to onprem
+  - Onprem to hub VM
-  - onprem-to-spokes
+  - Spokes to Internet
+  - Spoke to hub VM

 ## Learning Resources